bradonomics/bradonomics.com/_articles/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 ### Missions Require Little Bets

 So once you've built some career capital how do you determine a mission?
 Newport talks about a system of "little bets" to give you an idea of where your interests lie and also to see if anyone else is interested in the idea.
 Cal profiles Kirk French an Archaeologist and host of The Discovery Channel's *American Treasures*.
-Some of the "little bets" that French explored were: starting a music festival, managing a hotel, recording two CD's, digitizing the 16mm film of an ecological documentary and filming a new version of the documentary which required trips to Mexico.
+Some of the "little bets" that French explored were: starting a music festival, managing a hotel, recording two CD's, digitizing the 16mm film of an ecological documentary, and filming a new version of the documentary which required trips to Mexico.
 Then French, feeling a strong urge to bring archeology to the public, decided to start following up on calls people made to the archeology department at Penn State where he was working.
 He decided to visit people when they claimed to have found a dinosaur footprint or some artifact---and not only visit but film the visits.

 > Kirk's mission was to popularize archaeology, and he wanted to do so in a way that generated an exciting life.
 Hosting *American Treasures* made this mission a reality.
 The question at hand is how he made this leap from a general idea to specific action.